7 Steps to Improving Shipping and Receiving Locations

 - Free Wi-Fi

 - Driver break room

-- Area information (such as safe truck stops, truck-friendly restaurants, things to do, etc.)
+- Area information (such as safe parking locations and truck-friendly restaurants)

 - Allow drivers to take breaks on-site